SteviLen420/TQE_simulation/RESULTS/EI_vs_E_only_Comparison/README.md

 * **E-Only Universes: Driven solely by Energy (E).**

-The results and conclusions were derived not only through manual evaluation, but also based on a detailed analysis conducted with the assistance of several artificial intelligence models (**OpenAI GPT-5**, **Google Gemini 2.5 Pro**, **DeepSeek-R1:14B**).

 The primary objective is to evaluate the hypothesis that Information (I) is a fundamental component necessary for the emergence of a realistic, complex, and stable universe.
 The analysis focuses on stability dynamics, complexity, entropy, cosmological anomalies, and the overall predictability of the systems.

 ## Key Findings and Interpretation